The Coca-Cola Company: Other soft drinks

-The Coca-Cola Company also produces a number of other soft drinks including Fanta (introduced circa 1941), Sprite and Lilt, which was discontinued after 50 years and renamed Fanta Pineapple & Grapefruit.
+The Coca-Cola Company also produces a number of other soft drinks, including Fanta (introduced circa 1941), Sprite, and Lilt, which was discontinued after 50 years and renamed Fanta Pineapple & Grapefruit.
 Fanta's origins date back to World War II during a trade embargo against Germany on cola syrup, making it impossible to sell Coca-Cola in Germany.
 Max Keith, the head of Coca-Cola's German office during the war, decided to create a new product for the German market, made only from products available in Germany at the time, which they named Fanta.
-The drink proved to be a hit, and when Coke took over again after the war, it adopted the Fanta brand as well.
-Fanta was originally an orange-flavored soft drink that can come in plastic bottles or cans.
-It has become available in many different flavors now such as grape, peach, apple, pineapple, and strawberry.
+The Fanta brand was reused for an orange-flavored soft drink launched in Italy in 1955.
+It has since been used for many different fruit flavors, such as grape, peach, apple, pineapple, and strawberry.

 In 1961, Coca-Cola introduced Sprite, a lemon-lime soft drink, another of the company's bestsellers and its response to 7 Up.

 Tab was Coca-Cola's first attempt to develop a diet soft drink, using saccharin as a sugar substitute.
 Introduced in 1963, the product was sold until fall 2020, although its sales had dwindled since the introduction of Diet Coke.

-Coca-Cola South Africa also released Valpre Bottled "still" and "sparkling" water.
+Coca-Cola South Africa also released Valpre bottled "still" and "sparkling" water.

-In 1969, the company released Simba, which was a take on Mountain Dew, and had packaging that was African desert-themed, replete with an African Lion as the symbol of the brand.
-The tagline was "Simba – It Conquers the African Thirst."
+In 1969, the company released Simba, which was a take on Mountain Dew and had packaging that was African desert-themed, replete with an African lion as the symbol of the brand.
+The tagline was "Simba—It Conquers the African Thirst."

-Also in 1969, the company released a line of products under the name of Santiba, which was targeted for mixing cocktails and party usage, products including Quinine water and Ginger Ale.
+Also in 1969, the company released a line of products under the name of Santiba, which was targeted for mixing cocktails and party usage, including products like quinine water and ginger ale.
 Like the above-mentioned Simba, the Santiba line of products was short-lived in the marketplace.

 BreakMate

 No longer manufactured, the Coca-Cola BreakMate was a three-flavor dispenser introduced by Coca-Cola and Siemens in 1988.
-Intended for use in offices with five to fifty people, its refrigerated compartment held three individual one-litre plastic containers of soda syrup and a CO_{2} tank.
+Intended for use in offices with five to fifty people, its refrigerated compartment held three individual one-liter plastic containers of soda syrup and a CO₂ tank.
 Like a soda fountain, it mixed syrup in a 1:5 ratio with carbonated water.
 In North America, Coca-Cola discontinued spare BreakMate parts in 2007 and stopped distributing the syrup in 2010.